HackYourFuture/JavaScript1/Week2/MAKEME.md

 1. JavaScript exercises
 2. PROJECT: Grade calculator

-Upload both to your forked JavaScript1 repository in GitHub.
-Make a pull request to the original repository.
+Upload both to your JavaScript1 repository forked to your personal account in GitHub.
+Make a pull request to the [HackYourHomework/JavaScript1](https://www.github.com/hackyourhomework/javascript1).

 > Forgotten how to upload your homework?
 Go through the [guide](../hand-in-homework-guide.md) to learn how to do this again.